The 17th Mallet-Milne Lecture

 Toward Objective Assessments in the Face of Uncertainty

-In recognition of his contributions to both research and practice, Julian Bommer has been selected to give the 17th Mallet-Milne lecture in May 2021.
+In recognition of his contributions to both research and practice, Julian Bommer has been selected to give the 17th Mallet-Milne Lecture.
 The lecture will provide insights from 35 years of experience in seismic hazard studies for major engineering projects around the world, including major dams, bridges, pipelines and the expansion of the Panama Canal, as well as work as an expert witness on several earthquake-related disputes.
 A significant portion of Julian’s work has been for nuclear sites, working as an advisor to the Office for Nuclear Regulation in the UK and as a consultant on projects in Abu Dhabi, Brazil, Romania, Spain, South Africa, Switzerland and the United States.
 A key challenge in all these projects has been the identification, quantification and, where possible, reduction, of uncertainties, which often involves overcoming preconceived views.
 Examples will be presented in the lecture of the discovery of previously unknown active faults, on the one hand, and cases of mapped faults subsequently found to be less active than previously assumed, on the other.
 Professor Julian Bommer has contributed, as a consultant to the US Nuclear Regulatory Commission, to procedures developed precisely for managing uncertainty and challenging cognitive bias in seismic hazard analyses, and the effectiveness of these concepts will also be discussed.
 Julian will also describe how some of these projects have illustrated that they are challenges not only in making impartial scientific evaluations but that the preconceptions of stakeholders can also impede the objective application of the hazard assessments in decision making.

 After graduating with a degree in Civil Engineering and a masters in Geotechnical Engineering, Julian completed a PhD under the supervision of Professor Nick Ambraseys, the first of his many mentors in the field of engineering seismology.
 In the inaugural Mallet-Milne lecture, presented during Julian’s doctoral studies, Ambraseys said "There is little room in Engineering Seismology for 'armchair' seismologists and engineers" and Julian took this admonition to heart, undertaking field studies of damaging earthquakes in many locations around the globe including California, Colombia, Italy, Japan, Mozambique, Peru and Turkey.
 Julian gratefully recalls the advice to travel to earthquake sites, not only for the lessons learned directly in the field but also for the opportunities often opened up by such ventures.
 Julian notes in particular the far-reaching consequences of his very earthquake first field reconnaissance and the impact it had on his career.
 As part of a small EEFIT team, Julian visited the Central American republic of El Salvador following a destructive earthquake that struck the capital in October 1986.
 Through contacts established in San Salvador during the field reconnaissance, Julian returned to El Salvador after completion of his PhD and worked at the Jesuit university from 1993 to 1994, before taking up an academic position at Imperial College.
 In 2001, Julian returned to El Salvador for another field reconnaissance visit following a major subduction earthquake.
 One of the objectives of the study was to gather strong-motion data, including from an accelerograph network installed under his direction in 1996 with EU funding.
 Julian also visited the geothermal energy company to request recordings from their instruments.
 When he arrived at their offices in Berlín, his contact was in a meeting with representatives from Shell who were discussing an enhanced geothermal project to be carried out in a depleted well.
 Julian ended up participating in that meeting, since the discussions had just turned to the possibility of induced earthquakes and managing the potential risk.
 This became Julian’s first engagement in the field of induced seismicity, which resulted in the design and implementation of the first documented ‘traffic light system’ (TLS).
 The TLS was subsequently adapted for the Basel Deep Heat Mining project in Switzerland and Julian became involved as an advisor to that project, and has since worked on seismic hazard and risk assessment and mitigation projects related to induced earthquakes in many countries, including the Groningen gas field in the Netherlands and a major oil field in Colombia.
 He has also undertaken work related to hydraulic fracturing in the UK for the Oil & Gas Authority.